CANADA STOCKS-TSX falls as resource stocks drag, Valeant slumps

 TORONTO, Jan 19 Canada's main stock index moved higher in morning trade on Thursday, helped by a jump in Canadian Pacific Railway shares and a rebound in uranium producer Cameco Corp.

-TORONTO Dec 29 Canada's main stock index ended lower on Tuesday amid weakness in resource stocks and a deep drop in Valeant Pharmaceuticals International Inc as the market played catch-up with Wall Street following an extended Christmas break.
+TORONTO, Dec 29 Canada's main stock index fell on Tuesday, hurt by weakness in resource stocks and a tumble in shares of Valeant Pharmaceuticals International Inc as the market reopened following an extended Christmas break.

+The market, which was closed Friday for Christmas and Monday in lieu of Boxing Day on Saturday, rose 2.2 percent last week.

+"It's off of low volumes, but the Canadian market is just effectively playing catch-up to the U.S. market," said Ben Jang, portfolio manager at Nicola Wealth Management.

 TORONTO, Jan 19 Canada's main stock index moved higher in morning trade on Thursday, helped by a jump in Canadian Pacific Railway shares and a rebound in uranium producer Cameco Corp.